 Back in the day, BMW bikes were borderline staid.
 That all changed with the K1.
 Design-led flair and panache were dripping off it.
 The K1 looked the absolute business – and BMW did plenty of it, as a result!

 In engineering terms, the K1 was straight out of the top drawer.
 That said, BMW know no other way!
 Suspension was set up per the Paralever system – specially formulated for shaft-drive power trains.
 The K-series engine featured four horizontally-opposed cylinders – the flat layout having been a BMW trademark since the year dot.
 This time around, though, it was fuel-injected.
 Cue 100bhp.
 And a top speed of 145mph.

 The K1 was stylistically stunning.
-Paint and bodywork blended into a cool mélange. \’Cool\’ was not a word which had been over-associated with BMW, in the past … at least, not so far as motorcycles were concerned.
-The K1, though, was a visual harbinger of \’Beemers\’ to come.
+Paint and bodywork blended into a cool mélange.
+Cool was not a word which had been overused for BMW, in the past … at least, not so far as its motorcycle department was concerned!
+The K1, though, was a visual harbinger of ‘Beemers’ to come.
 Indeed, BMW would go on to produce some of the best-looking bikes on the planet.
-And, of course, it went without saying, they also exuded a touch of Teutonic class!
+Of course, Teutonic technical class came as standard!